djsutter/gptools/README.md

 ## Configuration

 For gp to work requires some initial configuration.
-When you type the gp command, it will search up through the directory hierarchy until it finds a file called build/config.json.
+When you type the gp command, it will search up through the directory hierarchy until it finds a file called build/config.json (default).
 When it does, it will read that file and use it to navigate through the application's git projects.

+You can optionally set an environment variable called GP_CONFIG_PATH, which can contain multiple paths.
+Here is an example:
+GP_CONFIG_PATH=my/project/gp.json:sites/pm/build/config.json

 Therefore, you currently need to have a folder called 'build' as close as possible to the root directory of your application, and it must contain the config.json file.